aurvl/Portfolio/README.md

-# Loua Aurel Vehi - 2nd Year Master’s Student in Economics
+# Aurel Vehi - 2nd Year Master’s Student in Economics

 ## 🎓 About Me